PARANIMO TERMS OF SERVICES

 (g) compliance and regulatory matters.

-8.2 You may opt out of non-essential communications, but essential service and security communications will continue.
+8.2 You may opt out of non-essential communications by contacting support@paranimo.co.uk, but essential service and security communications will continue.

 9. Intellectual property